BatedUrGonnaDie/Autosplitters/Xeodrifter/README.md

 # Xeodrifter Autosplitter
 Readme by @batedurgonnadie
 ## Info
-Splitter tracks boss upgrades, health pickups, and weapon pickups.
-Cannot do the last split of the run.
+Splitter tracks boss upgrades.
+Start and reset both happen when you select the file you run on.

 ## Instructions
 ### Easiest (will update automatically)